ghoomfrog/silili/README.md

 This system is called senary or seximal.

-Let's dissect the following number to understand how things work in Saja Lili:
+Let's dissect the following number to understand more:

 *kata sun sun un sun tuwi* = 412 (in senary) = 107 (in decimal)